Soren Y. Lowell

 Current Grant-Funded Research

-Dr. Lowell is currently recruiting participants for a clinical trial addressing the treatment of essential voice tremor.
+Dr. Lowell is initiating a randomized clinical trial addressing the treatment of muscle tension dysphonia, a type of voice disorder.
 This project is funded by the National Institutes of Health (NIH), National Institute on Deafness and Other Communication Disorders (NIDCD).
-The purpose of this project is to determine the acoustic, perceptual and functional effects of octanoic acid for treatment of essential voice tremor.
+This research will determine the effects of treatment designed to improve the way that breathing and voice are used during speech production.

-Project Title: Effects of octanoic acid for treatment of essential voice tremor.
+Project Title: The effects of respiratory-based treatment for muscle tension dysphonia: a randomized controlled trial.
 PI: Lowell.
 Funding Source: NIH, NIDCD.
-Grant Identifier #: R03DC012429
+Grant Identifier #: R15DC018132